-Although, there are risks in investment but these risks can be managed and controlled.
+Although there are risks in investment, these risks can be managed and controlled.
 Various ways of managing the risks include:

 - Diversification: Diversification includes spreading investment into various assets like stocks, bonds, and real estate, etc. This helps the investor as he will gain from other investments if one of them does not perform, thus reducing the investment risk levels.
 Diversification can be achieved across different assets and also within the assets (e.g., investing across various sectors when investing in stocks).

 - Investing Consistently (Averaging): By investing consistently i.e., investing small amounts at regular intervals of time, the investor can average his investment.
 He will sometime buy high and sometimes buy low and maintain the initial cost price of the investment.
 However, if the investment rises in the market price, he will gain on the whole investment.

 - Investing for the Long Term: As per the investment risk analysis, long-term investments provide higher returns than short-term investments.
 Although there is short-term volatility in the prices of securities, however, they generally gain when invested over a longer horizon (5,10, 20 years).